If your first instinct when you see a snake is to run for the hills, then this guide is for you!

 Although quite rare, snake bites can be dangerous.
 We’ve included lots of guidance on how to handle a snake bite should one ever occur.

 Ready to tackle that hike in snake country?
-Then read on to learn exactly what to do if you see a snake on your next outdoor adventure.
+Then read on to learn snake protocol for your next outdoor adventure.

 Table of Contents